juancaflorez/juancaflorez.github.io/docs/index.md

-# Technical Art
+# Intro

-What is this site?

-Here I collect useful content for other technical artists and store my personal workflow for problem solving approaches to different tasks, most of them related environment art.

-Interested in processes before assets or quick snippets
+Hi I am Juan, here you can find a selection of projects I have worked on, my personal workflow and problem solving approach.
+Most of the content in this site is related to environment art, and data workflows.